 Through the program's elective internship option, students work on a policy project and apply relevant theory and technical skills to a public policy issue.
 Students with substantial prior public policy work experience may prepare a substantive analysis of some prior public policy experience, rather than undertaking a new experience.
 The internship will normally be completed in the third year of the program.

-Our Internship Guidelines provide specifics on course requirements.
+Our Internship Guidelines (DOC) provide specifics on course requirements.